-- 16. Have you advised staff to view the Department of Education's training materials which are available online? - 17.
-Have you taken the necessary steps to update your school induction / familiarisation training to include any additional information relating to COVID-19 for your school? - 18.
-Have first aiders, if available, been given updated training on infection prevention and control re: hand hygiene and use of PPE as appropriate?
-(It is intended that training will be provided as part of the Department's online training programme).
+- 17. Have you advised staff and students to view the Department of Education's training materials which are available online? - 18.
+Have you taken the necessary steps to update your school induction / familiarisation training to include all information relating to COVID-19? - 19.
+Have first aiders, if available, been given updated training on infection prevention and control re hand hygiene and use of PPE as appropriate?
+(It is intended that training will be provided as part of the DES online training programme).